 There are many more criteria points you can use for your pet.
 Those 4 points above fit Chilly’s lifestyle and health issues.
 Other areas that you can use are incontinence, hygiene, sleeping patterns, etc. As you have been their caretaker and closest observer of your pet’s behavior and overall wellness during his or her lifetime, you will know when they are no longer healthy or happy.
 Making a list helps you to logically make a decision that is one of the hardest to make.
 I share Chilly’s euthanasia story here with tips for anyone who will have to go through this agonizing experience.

-Here is the New York Time’s checklist that you use for guidance.
+Here is the New York Times checklist that you use for guidance.
 I hope you found this article helpful if you are in these phases of your beloved pet's life.
 This is not easy to do.
-Feel free to reach out to me if you need extra support here.
 Please also share with a friend who may also benefit from this information.